nio-blocks/http-requests/README.md

 If the response body is not json, then the raw text of the response is output on a new Signal as *raw*.

-The requests Reponse is also appended to each output signal as a dictionary in the hidden attribute *_resp*.
+The requests Response is also appended to each output signal as a dictionary in the hidden attribute *_resp*.
 TODO: Make this a configurable attribute with the EnrichSignals mixin.
-Common attributes ion the *_resp* are:
+Common attributes in the *_resp* are:

 -   url
 -   status_code